-Mistake 1: Taking your child to the dentist very late.
+Mistake 1: Take your child to the dentist very late.

 A famous quote says “the biggest trouble is that we think we have time”.
 This saying fits perfectly in the case of parents who think that visits to the dentist can wait.
 One of the most common blunders parents make is the delay in dental visits.
 Only a dentist will be able to find unseen problems (if any).
-Thereby, regular checkups from kids dental speciality should be made from an early age.
+Thereby, regular checkups for kids’ dental specialties should be made from an early age.